-How much better is it to have an interrupter that dogs respond to with delight?
-I’ll take the positive interrupter and the dog’s joyful reorienting anytime.
+How much better is it to have cue that dogs respond to with delight?
+I’ll take a joyful reorientation anytime.
 Plus if I am actually mad, it gives me a moment to get ahold of myself as they run to me eagerly.
 And it’s pretty hard to stay mad at those happy little faces.
 (Here is Emily Larlham’s tutorial on teaching a positive interrupter.)

 If we let go of the idea of trying to prove to our dogs that they are being “bad” and look at how to interrupt the behavior, a positive interrupter is a great way to go.

 Want to see what happens when I yell, “Hey!” at my dogs?